dev-otta/dhis2-who-growth-chart/Guides/ImplementationGuide.md

                 }

     - Create new namespace `capture-growth-chart` with key `config`
         - The growth chart plugin needs this config to work.
 All Id's should be changed and will be specific for each implementation.
-The structure of the config has to be the same as the one in the example below..
+The `femaleOptionCode` and `maleOptionCode` should map to the used option codes in the implementation.
+The structure of the config has to be the same as the one in the example below.
             ```json
                 {
                     "metadata": {